AngieYHQ/sudoku/README.md

 - Step 2, Open downloaded zip, rick click anywhere to find -> "Extract All", then save
 - Step 3, Go to save file location, right click find -> Open in terminal
 - Step 4, copy and paste, run this -> pip install pygame
 - Step 5, copy and paste, run this -> pip install python
-- Step 6, copy and paste, run this -> copy and paste, run this -> python3 GUI.py
+- Step 6, copy and paste, run this -> python3 GUI.py

 Done!
 A game window will pop up and ask you choose game difficulty to start game
 ________________________________________________________________________